-Tesla's Musk says Model 3 passed regulatory requirements for production
+Tesla's Musk says Model 3 gets regulatory nod for production

 Tesla Inc's high-volume Model 3 sedan passed all regulatory requirements for production two weeks ahead of schedule, Chief Executive Elon Musk tweeted on Sunday night.

+SN1 is the first car off assembly line for sale, a person familiar with the matter confirmed to Reuters.

-Musk said in May that Tesla was on track to begin production of the $35,000 Model 3 in July.
+Musk said in May Tesla was on track to begin production of the $35,000 Model 3 in July.

-Tesla expects to produce over 5,000 Model 3s per week by the end of this year and 10,000 vehicles per week "at some point in 2018".
+Tesla had said earlier, it expected to produce over 5,000 Model 3s per week by the end of this year and 10,000 vehicles per week "at some point in 2018".

-Reuters reported in February that the electric carmaker had shut down production at its California assembly plant for a week for production of the Model 3 sedan, in order to meet its target of starting production in July.
+Reuters reported in February that the electric carmaker had shut down production at its California assembly plant for a week for production of the Model 3 sedan, to meet its target of starting production in July.

+Tesla's previous launches for its Model S sedan and Model X sports utility vehicle were hit by production delays and initial quality issues.

+That track record meant some analysts were skeptical about the model's July launch.

-(Reporting by Subrat Patnaik in Bengaluru; Editing by Amrutha Gayathri)
+(Reporting by Subrat Patnaik in Bengaluru and Peter Henderson in San Fransisco; Editing by Amrutha Gayathri and Gopakumar Warrier)

 (This June 29 story was refiled to correct spelling of IHS Markit in fifth paragraph)